 Trustees/Directors are appointed by the Board of Trustees.
 They are normally appointed for a term of three years and serve up to two terms.
 The Board may decide to extend a Trustee's period of service up to a maximum of nine consecutive years.

-SENIOR LEADERSHIP TEAM: B P Elger - Chief Executive

-F Mitchell - Independent Adjudicator
+SENIOR LEADERSHIP TEAM: B P Elger - Chief Executive H M Megarry - Independent Adjudicator COMPANY SECRETARY: S L Liddell (until August 2024)

-(to 30 April 2023)